BananaHammocksCph/ParkAway/README.md

 SI Messaging Project

 ## Instructions for running the project
-Run rabbit mq, either locally or in a container.
+Run rabbit mq, either locally or on container.

-Run mongodb, either locally or in a container, and create a database called park-away.

 Run both node applications in separate consoles with `node start app.js` and `node start server.js`